Robert White (West Virginia state senator): Political career

 Before the age of 21, White represented Hampshire County as a delegate to a West Virginia Democratic Party state convention.

-In 1912, he was first elected to serve as the prosecuting attorney for Hampshire County and was re-elected to the position four times, serving four, four-year terms from 1912 to 1928.
-While serving in this position, White was a strong proponent of the Good Roads Movement and under his leadership, the first concrete bridge was constructed in Hampshire County by the County Court.
+In 1912, White was first elected to serve as the prosecuting attorney for Hampshire County and was re-elected to the position four times, serving four, four-year terms from 1912 to 1928.
+While serving in this position, he was a strong proponent of the Good Roads Movement and under his leadership, the first concrete bridge was constructed in Hampshire County by the County Court.

-Between 1917 and 1922, in addition to serving as the county's prosecuting attorney, White served as the commissioner of school lands and as one of the chancery commissioners for Hampshire County, along with Joshua Soule Zimmerman and James Sloan Kuykendall.
+In addition to serving as Hampshire County's prosecuting attorney, White was the county's Commissioner of School Lands from 1916 to 1923.
+He also served as one of the county's Chancery Commissioners from 1916 to 1934, during which time, he served alongside his father, Joshua Soule Zimmerman, James Sloan Kuykendall, J. Ashby Mason, L. V. Thompson, John L. Lehman, and Ira V. Cowgill.
+He also served as one of the county's Commissioners of Accounts from 1926 to 1931.
+In addition, White served as a member of the Democratic Executive Committee for the 15th Senate district, and as the chairperson of the Hampshire County Democratic Party Executive Committee.